March 28, 2026

 Do not let the insurance company reduce your compensation.
 Call Injury LawStars at (407) 887-4690 for a free case evaluation with Attorney Katie Miller.

-How to Document Your Damages and Maximize Your Recovery
+How to Document Your Damages for a Stronger Claim

 The strength of your personal injury claim depends heavily on the quality and completeness of your documentation.
 Insurance companies look for gaps in your records to argue that your injuries are not as severe as you claim or that certain expenses are unrelated to the accident.
 Here is how to protect the value of your case: